European Parliament Subcommittee on Human Rights

-The Subcommittee on Human Rights (DROI) is a subcommittee of the Committee on Foreign Affairs of the European Parliament.
+The Subcommittee on Human Rights (DROI, after the French name Sous-commission des droits de l'homme du Parlement européen) is a subcommittee of the Committee on Foreign Affairs of the European Parliament.
 It is responsible for issues of human rights and democracy, including ensuring their implementation in European Union policy, encouraging dialogue with international agencies and civil society, and providing a platform for reports on and analysis of human rights both within and outside the EU.

-During the Ninth European Parliament (2019–2024), the committee has 30 members and is chaired by Marie Arena from Belgium.
+History

+On 22 March 2021, the subcommittee was sanctioned by the Chinese government after the European Union imposed sanctions on China over Xinjiang.
+The sanctions were lifted on 30 April 2025.

 Members

 As of 12 April 2022, the 30 members of the subcommittee are: